Raza 72 Not Out Guides Zimbabwe To Consolation Win Over Bangladesh - UrduPoint

 Mahmudullah launched a counter-attack, cracking three fours off the first four balls he faced.

-Wellington Masakadza dismissed Najmul to break the partnership, but Shakib's brief cameo kept the scoreboard ticking.
+Wellington Masakadza dismissed Najmul to break the partnership but Shakib's brief cameo kept the scoreboard ticking over.

 Luke Jongwe brought a premature end to Shakib's innings, but Jaker Ali Anik hit an unbeaten 24 off 11 balls.